 Further details for the dwelling units include private balcony/deck spaces for most units, open space areas at all residential levels that also serve as pedestrian access to units and a ground level residential only gym which also satisfies the open space requirements for units that have little or no private balcony/deck spaces, and 4 proposed ground floor commercial tenant spaces.
 As noted above, parking for the project will include 14 commercial at grade parking spaces and 31 residential parking spaces in the subterranean level.
 Each unit will be allocated 2 parking spaces with 26 of the spaces designed in tandem for 13 units; a 14th unit will have 2 parking spaces that are not in tandem.
 Three guest spaces will also be located in the subterranean parking level.
-Access for the surface parking will be off of the alley north of the site intersecting Sawtelle Boulevard and access to the subterranean parking will be no vehicular access off of Sawtelle Boulevard and Washington Place.
+Access for the surface parking will be off of the alley north of the site intersecting Sawtelle Boulevard and access to the subterranean parking will be from a ramp at the east end of the project site and also accessed off of the same alley.
+There will be no vehicular access off of Sawtelle Boulevard and Washington Place.